Hai4320/How-mobile-cross-platform-works/README.md

 - Assembly Language:  a low-level programming language that uses human-readable mnemonics (e.g., MOV, ADD, JMP) to represent machine code instructions.
 It is processor-specific and provides direct access to hardware resources like CPU registers and memory.
 - High-Level Programming Languages: programming languages that are designed to be easy for humans to read and write.
 - Compilation Process is the series of steps that a compiler performs to translate source code written in a high-level programming language (like C++, Java, or Python) into machine code (binary instructions) that a computer's processor can execute

+So how to compile code on Android and IOS?

 #### Android